Sienci-Labs/Resources/longmill/software/lm-software-explained.md

 All these inputs are quite different from each other which is why design programs come in many forms and can largely be separated in two main categories: 2D design and 3D design.

-<strong>2D design</strong> is largely considered to be an easier starting point for first time CNCers since it mostly consists of laying out simple shapes, pre-made artwork, and occasionally some graphics that you find online.
+<b>2D design</b> is largely considered to be an easier starting point for first time CNCers since it mostly consists of laying out simple shapes, pre-made artwork, and occasionally some graphics that you find online.
 Not only is this design process easy to learn, but it's also very versatile.
 By making these simple line drawings you can make signage, lettering, flat-packed furniture, joinery, inlays, stencils, household items, etc. The majority of the cutting you're looking to do on your CNC will probably be covered by 2D work (typically SVG, DXF, PNG, JPEG, or BMP files).

-The more complex <strong>3D designs</strong> aren't for everyone, but the result is certainly impressive.
+The more complex <b>3D designs</b> aren't for everyone, but the result is certainly impressive.
 By cutting out intricate contoured patterns on the CNC, the result is a perfect looking carving job that's done in a couple hours rather than the weeks of hand-work that it would normally take.
 The caveat here is that learning to create 3D models is another step above the 2D design work and has a much longer learning curve (typically STL, OBJ, STEP, or IGES files).
 The process of making g-code for 3D models is also usually much more difficult than for cutting out 2D drawings.

 All of this is to say that if you want to carve something out, you first need to know what you're going to make and how you're going to make it.
 Whether it's a picture, a 3D model, or even a napkin drawing; you must find a way to convey your ideas in a form that's shareable and outside of your head.

 ### 2. CAM Software

-As previously mentioned, <strong>CAM software</strong> is the tool that you use to take the design you have and turn it into a g-code file which acts as a set of cutting instructions for the CNC to follow.
+As previously mentioned, <b>CAM software</b> is the tool that you use to take the design you have and turn it into a g-code file which acts as a set of cutting instructions for the CNC to follow.
 It does this by accepting certain inputs from you, including:

 <ul>
   <li>the design file from the previous step</li>